What is the impact of borders and what kind of borders are relevant to you? And if you were a border, what would you protect?

 Ingo Hoff (1978) from Gronau / North Rhine Westphalia is managing an architecture and construction company with approx. 60 employees.
 As of the close distance of Gronau to the Dutch border, he lives at both sides.
 He keeps various private and business contacts in the region of Twente, also a cooperation with the Dutch architecture office MAS Architectuur and is supporter of the football club FC Twente Enschede.
 He likes to call himself a “Duitse Tukker”.
 Early in April he took a walk from about 170 km together with two friends in 48 hours from the Anne-Frank-Straße in Gronau to the Anne-Frank-House in Amsterdam.
 In addition to the own challenge of the long distance walk, they wanted to put a sign in remembrance of the life and fate of Anne Frank and against the actual growing right-wing populism in Europe.

-Our event will be hosted by Carina from TEDxMünster and Artur from TEDxSaxionU.
+Our event was hosted by Carina from TEDxMünster and Artur from TEDxSaxionU.
 Get to know them a little bit before the event!

 Carina Schmid is the licensee and curator of TEDxMünster.
 She believes in the power of intercultural encounters as a force of social change and innovation and is involved in various initiatives and organizations.
 As co-founder and manager of The Global Experience, an international youth media network dedicated to increase the intercultural dialogue, Carina first got in touch with TEDx in 2012 when working with network partners from Egypt and Pakistan who had been TEDx organizers in the past.
 The idea was born to bring TEDx to Münster and to apply for an official license.
 Apart from The Global Experience, Carina also co-founded the global video project Easy Languages and the Digital Participation Camp, an annual conference for young digital change makers.
 Connect with Carina.